yaml2sbml-dev/paper/yaml2sbml_paper.md

-# # yaml2sbml: Human readable and writable specification of ODE models in SBML
+# yaml2sbml: Human readable and writable specification of ODE models in SBML

 ---
-title: 'TODO'
+title: yaml2sbml: Human readable and writable specification of ODE models in SBML
 tags:

   - Python